Lightner Museum in St. Augustine, FL

 Frequently Asked Questions about Lightner Museum

-How long does it take to go through the Lightner Museum?
+How long does it take to go through the Lightner Museum St. Augustine?

-This is a self-guided tour, so time spent can vary.
-Plan to spend about one to two hours, as it is spread through four and a half floors.
+This is a self-guided tour, so you can enjoy the museum at your own pace.
+However, you can plan to spend about 1-2 hours, as it is spread through four and a half floors.

-Are food and drink permitted inside the museum?
+Are food and drink permitted inside the Lightner Museum in Florida?

 Food and drink are not allowed inside the museum.
 Food and drink from Café Alcazar cannot be brought into the Museum but can be held at the admissions desk.